-In today’s business climate, where introverts are attempting to make the most of their resources, they need to choose a strategic thinking model that nets the best results.
+In today’s business climate, where introverts attempt to make the most of their resources, they need to choose a strategic thinking model that yields the best results.

 The SWOT analysis and the IBAR Critical Thinking Method garner good results for short and long-term planning, critical analysis, and problem-solving.

 Albert S. Humphrey is credited for developing the SWOT analysis in the 1960s.
-Essentially, the acronym for SWOT refers to Strengths, Weaknesses, Opportunities, and Threats.
-Strengths and weaknesses are considerations when a practitioner looks inside an organization to determine what it does best and least effective.
+Essentially, the acronym SWOT refers to Strengths, Weaknesses, Opportunities, and Threats.
+When a practitioner looks inside an organization, strengths and weaknesses are considerations to determine what it does best and least effective.

 For example, a small business may be able to change directions rapidly (Strength), but this may prove harmful if the business is undercapitalized as it attempts to create new products (Weakness).
-Being a small company allows it to specialize in a niche (Opportunity) but may prove harmful if the niche is a commodity that can be dominated by a larger competitor (Threat).
+Being a small company allows it to specialize in a niche (Opportunity).
+Still, it may prove harmful if the niche is a commodity that can be dominated by a larger competitor (Threat).

 Typically, SWOT analysis allows practitioners to look at all angles of a company to establish a viable marketing and business development strategy.

 Edward S. Brown III developed the IBAR Critical Thinking Method (IBAR) in 2012.
 IBAR’s acronym stands for Issues, Benchmarks, Analysis/Application, and Recommendations.